Southern Bluefin Tuna – Thunnus maccoyi – How to Catch

 Southern Bluefin Tuna – Thunnus maccoyi – with Gary Wilson

 Exquisitely coloured blue-black above with silvery-white belly.
-First dorsal fin grey with a yellowish tinge, with 2nd dorsal a reddy brown and anal fin silver.
+The first dorsal fin is grey with a yellowish tinge, with 2nd dorsal a reddy brown and the anal fin silver.
 All other ﬁnlets are bright yellow with tinges of black.
-By far and away, the largest of the tuna species are present in South Island waters.
-The average size for this tuna species is 40cm to 1.5m and average weight 20 – 50kg although large specimens can reach lengths of over 2 meters and top a massive 180kg in weight.
+By far and away, the largest tuna species are present in South Island waters.
+The average size for this tuna species is 40cm to 1.5m and the average weight is 20 – 50kg although large specimens can reach lengths of over 2 meters and top a massive 180kg in weight.

 We know that the stocks present in New Zealand waters breed in the waters south of Java in the Indian Ocean and the juveniles migrate along the west and southern coasts of Australia and then on around Tasmania and into the Tasman sea.
 By the time they arrive on New Zealand’s shores they have reached adulthood.
 Along the way, they have also been susceptible to heavy commercial pressure from both Japanese and Australian sources.

-From here it is believed that the bluefin retraces their steps again making their way back to the tropics to breed.
+From here it is believed that the bluefin retraces its steps again making its way back to the tropics to breed.

 Here in New Zealand, the bluefin is relativity common in South Island waters with it being present off both coasts for at least several months of the year.
-Primetime to locate these tuna in West Coast waters is between the months of February and May.
+The primetime to locate these tuna in West Coast waters is between the months of February and May.
 Whilst anglers searching for the less available East Coast stocks have to target the brief period between April and July, this is when a small run of fish make their way up the East Coast to around Kaikoura.
 This run appears to be fairly small and each year only a few fish are extracted from it.